<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 With this type of pricing model, there’s a set rate for basic features that customers need to pay.
 Then there are extra features that they’d have to pay additional fees to access.

 Users get to choose which add-on they want and that offers a lot of flexibility to customers.
-However, it could get expensive for users that need multiple extra features.
+However, it could get expensive for users who need multiple extra features.

 This next section gives you a comprehensive look at what subscription revenue management looks like.